Bioshock Infinite

 Sim City

 I know, I know: fuck EA, right?
 I came late to the party so a lot of the launch bullshit was fixed.
-Plus, I didn’t have to spend $50 for a broken piece of junk (I think I picked it up on sale for around $20).
-I was surprised by how much fun I had, at least until I reached the pathetic limit on city size.
-I won’t ever play it again as SC4 is still the better game, but there wasn’t any buyer’s remorse.
+Plus, I didn’t have to spend $50 for a broken piece of junk (I picked it up at a discount).
+I was surprised by how much fun I had, at least until I reached the pathetic city size limit.
+I probably won’t play it again, as SC4 is still the better game, but I felt zero buyer’s remorse.

 XCOM: Enemy Within

-Honestly, I couldn’t tell you exactly what Enemy Within adds to Enemy Unknown, but it was fun to play through it again.
-Look, my memory’s bad, but I love this game to death.
+Honestly, I couldn’t tell you exactly what Enemy Within adds to Enemy Unknown (my memory is so bad, I keep getting the needlessly similar titles mixed up), but it was fun to play through it again.

 Civilization 5: Brave New World